-- j. the Climate Transition Plan for its most important activities is comparable in ambition to the Climate Transition Plan of similar relevant ambitious organisations in its sector (the Climate Transition Plans are available on the CO2 Performance Ladder website); - k. the Climate Transition Plan is suitable as a basis for short-term preparatory actions and measures in the Action Plan (see 2.B.2);
+- j. the Climate Transition Plan is comparable in ambition to the Climate Transition Plan of similar relevant ambitious organisations in its sector (the Climate Transition Plans are available on the CO2 Performance Ladder website); - k. the Climate Transition Plan is suitable as a basis for short-term preparatory actions and measures in the Action Plan (see 3.B.2);